 Some common problems that dryers experience

-- Dryer is too hot—A faulty thermostat or heating coils can cause this, but often, the excessive heat is due to the exhaust vents getting clogged with lint and other foreign matter.
+Dryer is too hot—A faulty thermostat or heating coils can cause this, but often, the excessive heat is due to the exhaust vent getting clogged with lint and other foreign matter.